Paramiru/Paramiru/README.md

 ## Skills

-* Java and Python coder. 🐍
+* Java, Python and Typescript coder. 🐍
 * HTML & CSS3.
-* Some experience with Javascript, C++ and C.
+* Some experience with C++ and C.
-* Currently learning AWS, DynamoDB, Typescript...
+* AWS, DynamoDB, Flask.

 ## Fun facts